ClaireYurev/artifact-exporter/README.md

 # artifact-exporter
-Artifact Export Extension for Chrome Browser
+Artifact Export Extension for the Chrome Browser

 Extension 0.1